-Bishop Belton acknowledged the call of ministry and began preaching in 1979; was ordained in 1981; was installed as Pastor of Bible Way Church of Sumter (formerly The Shady Grove Bible Way Church of Sumter) in 1985; appointed as District Elder in 1990; consecrated to the Bishopric in 1995; appointed to the Board of Directors of the International Bible Way Church of Jesus Christ, Inc. in 2011.
-Bishop Belton currently serves as District Bishop of the Eastern District and as Treasurer of the South Carolina Diocese.
+Bishop Belton acknowledged the call of ministry and began preaching in 1979; was ordained in 1981; was installed as Pastor of Bible Way Church of Sumter (formerly The Shady Grove Bible Way Church of Sumter) in 1985; appointed as District Elder in 1990; consecrated to the Bishopric in 1995.

 As a man of integrity, love and faith in God, Bishop Belton consistently demonstrates his passion for ministry and for the betterment of mankind by faithfully serving the church, locally and corporately, and by serving the community in a variety of venues.
 His vision for ministry includes developing and empowering a perpetual generation of youth and young adults to continue the work of ministry and advance the Kingdom of God.